spacetelescope/jwst/docs/jwst/extract_1d/arguments.rst

   on the observing mode and the source type.
 By default, source position corrections are attempted only for NIRSpec MOS and NIRSpec and MIRI LRS fixed-slit point sources.
-  Set to False to ignore position estimates for all modes; set to True to additionally attempt source position correction NIRSpec BOTS data.
+  Set to False to ignore position estimates for all modes; set to True to additionally attempt source position correction for NIRSpec BOTS data or extended sources.

 ``--smoothing_length``
   If ``smoothing_length`` is greater than 1 (and is an odd integer), the